MRTC 3000 class

-The MRTC 3000 class, also known as the Tatra RT8D5M, is the class of first-generation high-floor uni-directional light rail vehicles in use on the Manila MRT Line 3 and built by Czech tram manufacturer ČKD Tatra.
+The MRTC 3000 class, also known as the Tatra RT8D5M, is the class of first-generation high-floor uni-directional (Note: They are uni-directional in the sense of having a distinguishable front and back, where one end has both the cab and the pantograph.
+However, they can travel at either direction at full speed as a train via multiple-unit train control should they be connected together facing opposite directions.) light rail vehicles in use on the Manila MRT Line 3 and built by Czech tram manufacturer ČKD Tatra.
 The LRVs are owned and operated by the Department of Transportation (DOTr).

 Until 2025, the RT8D5M LRVs were owned by the Metro Rail Transit Corporation (MRTC) pursuant to its build-lease-transfer contract with the DOTr.
 These were also the last vehicles made by ČKD Tatra before it was taken over by Siemens.

 History

 Purchase and production

 Construction of the MRT Line 3 began in 1996 when the then-Department of Transportation and Communications (DOTC; later the Department of Transportation) entered into a build-lease-transfer agreement with the Metro Rail Transit Corporation (MRTC).
 MRTC signed a contract with ČKD Tatra in 1997 to supply the trains.

 73 light rail cars were produced by ČKD in two batches; 49 were produced in 1998 and the other 24 were completed the following year.
 The first train was flown into Manila via plane while the remaining trains were transported by sea.
 The fleet also happened to be the last produced by ČKD before it was taken over by Siemens.